bouwe77/temba/readme.md

 Powered by NodeJS, Express and MongoDB.

-This project is inspired by json-server, but instead of a JSON file it uses a real database.
+This project is inspired by [json-server](https://github.com/typicode/json-server), but instead of a JSON file it uses a real database.
 The goal, however, is the same: Get you started with a REST API very fast.

 The database is used as a key-value store, so every resource is a JSON document, which is read and updated in its entirety.

 ## Which problem does it solve?

-The problem with JSON file solutions is the limitations you have when hosting your app.
+The problem with JSON file solutions like json-server is the limitations you have when hosting your app.

 For example, hosting json-server on GitHub Pages means your API is essentially readonly, because although mutations are supported, your data is not really persisted.

 And hosting json-server on Heroku does give you persistence, but is not reliable because of its [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

-If this is a problem for you, and you don't mind having a database, you might want to try Soksawat.
+These limitations are the whole idea behind json-server, but if you want more and don't mind having a database, you might want to try Soksawat.

 # Getting Started